Leggings vs Tights vs Yoga Pants

 Yoga pants, the ‘youngest’ garment type of the three, were introduced to the world by Lululemon.

 They were Lululemon’s answer to the need for functional and fashionable yoga attire.
-Before yoga pants came into being, yoga students and enthusiasts would come to yoga class wearing drawstring trousers that kept falling or just about any type of bottoms that allowed them to assume various yoga positions.
+Before yoga pants came into being, yoga students and enthusiasts would come to yoga class wearing drawstring trousers that kept falling or just about any type of bottoms that allowed them to assume various yoga positions their yoga towel .
 Needless to say, camel toes and wedgies were a common sight in workouts during that time.

 In 1998, Lululemon introduced their yoga pants made from 86% nylon and 14% Lycra called ‘Luon.’
 This patented material promised to deliver an unbeatable comfortable stretch, as well as breathability and moisture-wicking properties.
 Another retailer of women’s activewear named Athleta introduced their own version.
 Athleta yoga pants are made from ‘Pilayo,’ their signature fabric made up of 88% nylon and 12% Lycra.

 From there, the yoga pants industry exploded, with new and fresh smaller women’s activewear brands cropping up.
 Today, we see an interesting and colourful array of yoga pants designed to meet every mood and aesthetic.
-There are even eco-friendly versions of yoga pants made from recycled bottles, as well as other durable and better-fitting alternatives.
+There are even eco-friendly versions of yoga pants made from recycled bottles, such as the ones from Dharma Bums.

 How Are They Different, Exactly?